-Shana Brownell is an interdisciplinary artist having recently graduated from her Bachelor of Arts degree in Studio Art with an emphasis in sculpture from the University of Minnesota in Spring 2016.
-She is currently working to finish her second degree in Art History with special interest in Film.
+Shana Brownell is an interdisciplinary artist and recent graduate from University of Minnesota.
+She received her Bachelor of Arts degree with a double major in Studio Art and Art History.
 Shana is the Art History Student Association’s current treasurer, and spends a lot of time working in the Regis Center of Art’s wood and metal shop assisting students with projects and shop equipment.
-She moved to the Twin Cities in 2014 and is excited to get more involved in the art community through supporting Altered Esthetics.
-You can find her out dancing on weekends, film hopping from theater to theater, digging through antique shops, or arranging flowers when the season permits.
+She moved to the Twin Cities in 2014 and is excited to be involved in the art and film community through supporting Altered Esthetics.
+You can find her out dancing on weekends, film hopping from theater to theater, digging through antique shops, or arranging flowers for fun.

 Donny Gettinger is an interdisciplinary artist and curator living in Minneapolis, Minnesota.
 In 2014 he received an MFA in sculpture from Indiana University after studying printmaking at Western Illinois University.
 His work has been exhibited both nationally and internationally, with recent shows at Foto la NaBe in Mexico City, Mexico; The James May Gallery in Algoma, WI, Made Here, Minneapolis, MN; Seed Space in Nashville, TN; and SOO Visual Arts Center, Minneapolis, MN.
 He is also the founding director of The Pop-Up Puppet Truck- a mobile performance space built into the cargo area of a 2003 Ford Ranger, which schedules performances during rush hour traffic in Chicago, IL.
 He is excited to be joining the team at Ae and looks forward to bringing his diverse background to the development of educational programs.